roncterry/install_lab_env/README.md

 ## Install a Lab Environment

-Open a command promt in the installer directory and run the folloiwng commnad:
+Open a command promt in the installer directory and run the following command:
 ```
 bash ./install_lab_env.sh
 ```